Lockheed A-12: Mission profile

 Operations and maintenance at Kadena AB began with the receipt of an alert notification.
 Both a primary aircraft and pilot and a back-up aircraft and pilot were selected.
 The aircraft were given thorough inspection and servicing, all systems were checked, and the cameras equipped.
 Pilots received a detailed route briefing in the early evening prior to the day of flight.
 On the morning of the flight a final briefing occurred, at which time the condition of the aircraft and its systems was reported, last-minute weather forecasts reviewed, and other relevant intelligence communicated, together with any amendments or changes in the flight plan.
 Two hours prior to take-off the primary pilot had a medical examination, got into his suit, and was taken to the aircraft.
 If any malfunctions developed on the primary aircraft, the back-up could execute the mission one hour later.

 A typical route profile for a mission over North Vietnam included a refueling shortly after take-off, south of Okinawa, the planned photographic pass or passes, withdrawal to a second aerial refueling in the Thailand area, and return to Kadena.
 Its turning radius of 86 miles was such, however, that on some mission profiles it might intrude into Chinese airspace during the turn.

 Once landed, the camera film was removed from the aircraft, boxed, and sent by special aircraft to the processing facilities.
 Film from earlier missions was developed at the Eastman Kodak plant in Rochester, New York.
-Later an Air Force Center in Japan carried out the processing in order to place the photointelligence in the hands of American commanders in Vietnam within 24 hours of completion of a mission.
+Later an Air Force Center in Japan carried out the processing in order to place the photo intelligence in the hands of American commanders in Vietnam within 24 hours of completion of a mission.